-Challenges are one of the most popular tools for engaging employees in wellness programs.
+Wellness challenges are one of the most popular tools for engaging employees in wellness programs.
+Whether it be a step challenge, walking challenge, general workplace fitness challenge.
 Many HR reps that are new to corporate wellness will debate between using group vs personal challenges to promote healthier lifestyles.
 While both can be effective for improving health, only group challenges get continued engagement.
 Let’s start by explaining the difference between the two:

 A personal challenge is a challenge that’s just for you; no other participants.
 It typically is geared around goals you set for yourself.
 Personal challenges can be easier to establish than group challenges because there’s only one person to coordinate with.
 Common personal challenges include meeting running goals, or gaining or losing more than a previous weight.
 These are also great habit builders as it trains us to internalize your goals and create self motivation.
 Promoting personal challenges in the workplace is great for encouraging better individual performance and discipline.